 Principal Sustainable Asian Allocation Fund - Income Plus (monthly) Class Units - Retirement (HKD) New

-- These investments may be denominated in various currencies.
+- The Sub-Fund invests in a diversified range of assets and securities located in developed markets and in emerging markets.
+These investments may be denominated in various currencies.
 The Sub-Fund will not aim to focus its investments on any single country or market capitalisation.
-However, investments in any country, the Asia Pacific region or market capitalisation may be concentrated, depending on the Fund Manager’s Sub-Delegate’s assessment of the market conditions at different times.
+However, investments in any country or market capitalisation may be concentrated, depending on the Fund Manager’s Sub-Delegate’s assessment of the market conditions at different times.
+Such investments carry general investment risk, equity market risk, ESG investment policy risk, risks associated with debt securities, risk relating to dynamic asset allocation strategy, currency risk, concentration risk, specific risks in investing in emerging markets, risk associated with RMB unit classes, risk associated with investment in financial derivative instruments, risks of implementing active currency position and other associated risks that can cause portfolio values to be very volatile.

 - The Sub-Fund may invest up to 40% of its Net Asset Value in debt securities rated below investment grade (i.e. rated BB+ or below by Standard & Poor’s or comparable ratings by Moody’s Investors Services or Fitch Ratings) or in the case the credit rating is designated/assigned by a PRC (means the People’s Republic of China excluding Hong Kong, Macau and Taiwan for purpose of this material) credit rating agency, A+ and below, or unrated.
 For the purpose of the Sub-Fund, “unrated debt securities” is defined as debt securities which neither the debt securities nor their issuers have a credit rating.
 While these credit ratings provided by the relevant rating agencies serve as a point of reference, the Sub-Delegate of the Manager will conduct its own assessment on the credit quality based on various factors, such as leverage level, operating margin, return on capital, interest coverage, operating cash flows, industry outlook, competitive position in the market and corporate governance.
 The Sub-Fund may from time to time invest less than 30% of its Net Asset Value in RMB-denominated debt securities and equity securities issued in the PRC, including China A-shares via the Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect or indirectly through all eligible instruments, the Qualified Foreign Investor (“QFI”) regime, the China interbank bond market direct access program and/or China Hong Kong Bond Connect, as well as urban investment bonds which are debt instruments issued by local government financing vehicles (“LGFVs”).
 These LGFVs are separate legal entities established by local governments and/or their affiliates to raise financing for public welfare investment or infrastructure projects.

-- Various countries in Asia Pacific in which the Sub-Fund may invest, including but not limited to the following countries: China, Indonesia, Malaysia, Philippines and Thailand, are considered as emerging markets.
+- Various countries in Asia Pacific in which the Sub-Fund may invest are considered as emerging markets.
 As emerging markets tend to be more volatile than developed markets, any holdings in emerging markets are exposed to higher levels of market risk.
 Holdings in emerging markets are also exposed to special considerations not typically associated with investment in more developed markets, such as liquidity risks, currency risks/control, political and economic uncertainties, legal and taxation risks, settlement risks, custody risk and the likelihood of a high degree of volatility.
 The securities markets of some of the emerging countries in which the Sub-Fund’s assets may be invested are not yet fully developed which may, in some circumstances, lead to a potential lack of liquidity.
 Accounting, auditing and financial reporting standards in some of the emerging markets in which the Sub-Fund’s assets may be invested may be less vigorous than international standards.
 As a result, certain material disclosures may not be made by some companies.
 As a result, the Sub-Fund/investors may be adversely impacted.

 - The Sub-Fund may also invest up to 10% of its net asset value in debt instruments with loss absorption features, which may include instruments classified as Additional Tier 1/Tier 2 capital instruments, contingent convertible bonds (“CoCos”), non-preferred senior bonds which may also be known as Tier 3 bonds and other instruments eligible to count as loss-absorbing capacity under the resolution regime for financial institution, in compliance with its investment policy and limits.
 These instruments may be subject to contingent write-down or contingent conversion to equity on the occurrence of trigger event(s).